cfengine/documentation/examples/tutorials/writing-and-serving-policy/policy-style.markdown

 `packages` are listed after `files`.
 This could confuse a novice who thinks that it is necessary for the files promise to only be attempted after the package promise is kept.
-However this style can be useful to a policy expert who is familiar with Normal Ordering.
+However this style can be useful to a policy expert who is familiar with Normal ordering.

 ```cf3
 bundle agent main